mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ###  Kubectl rollout

-this command is used to rollout a kubernetes manifest file
+This command is used to rollout a kubernetes manifest file

 ```bash